 In performance audits, a deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct (1) impairments of effectiveness or efficiency of operations, (2) misstatements in financial or performance information, or (3) noncompliance with provisions of laws, regulations, contracts, or grant agreements on a timely basis.
 A deficiency in design exists when (a) a control necessary to meet the control objective is missing or (b) an existing control is not properly designed so that, even if the control operates as designed, the control objective is not met.
-In the performance audit requirements, the term significant is comparable to the term material as used in the control does not operate as designed, or when the person performing the control does not possess the necessary authority or qualifications to perform the control effectively.
+In the performance audit requirements, the term significant is comparable to the term material as used in the context of financial statement engagements.
+A deficiency in operation exists when a properly designed control does not operate as designed, or when the person performing the control does not possess the necessary authority or qualifications to perform the control effectively.